Course Descriptons By Program

 GCM340 - Computer Animation and 3D Imaging

 This course deals with the use of computers to create and animate three-dimensional appearing objects.
 Topics will include production strategies, basic modeling concepts, rendering, lighting, virtual cameras, and animation.
 Students will learn the fundamentals in the classroom and apply them in laboratory activities.
-Two lecture-hours and three laboratory-hours per week.
-Pre-requisite: GCM 180 (3 crs.).
+The course is designed to provide the students with 30 hours of lecture instruction and 45 hours of laboratory-based learning each semester.

 GCM342 - Estimating and Cost Analysis

 A critical examination of the operations involved in the production of graphic materials for the purpose of determining costs of the operations to be included.
 The procedures necessary to assemble this information to produce estimates of typical printing matter are discussed.
 The identification and study of cost centers as they relate to the hour costs and ultimately to the selling price are examined.
-Students are required to prepare a number of cost estimates for the cost.
-Pre-requisites: GCM 100, GCM 220, GCM 302 (3 crs.)
+Students are required to prepare a number of cost estimates for the course.

 GCM365 - Color Imaging

-Primary emphasis in this course is placed on developing an understanding of the nature of light, the nature of color, and its relation to inks and coatings used in printing and digital imaging.
-Process color reproduction in traditional printing processes and color reproduction in digital printing is discussed and produced in the lab portion of the course.
-The use of various control devices is discussed and employed in the laboratory.
-Special techniques required to prepare projects, manipulate the images and produce them are also covered.
-Two hours of lecture and three laboratory-hours per week.
-Prerequisite: GCM 100, GCM 211 or GCM 302 (3 crs.).
+Primary emphasis is placed on developing an understanding of the nature of light, the nature of color and its relation to the print reproduction process.
+Topics related to color perception, the human visual system, color communication and color management are presented.
+Digital pre-media, color correction and digital asset management concepts are introduced.
+The use of various color control devices is discussed and employed in the laboratory.
+Special techniques required to prepare projects, manipulate the images and produce them by conventional and digital methods are also covered through hands-on development.

 GCM370 - Advanced Lithographic Techniques